SAP-samples/sme-partner-reference-application/README.md

 ## Tutorials

-Re-build the application from scratch following a guided tour and a progressive development approach.
+Re-build, deploy and run the sample application from scratch following a guided tour and a progressive development approach.

 1. Build a full-stack BTP Application with One-off Deployment in a Customer BTP Account
     1. [Prepare the BTP Account](Tutorials/01-Prepare-BTP-Account.md)